amd/ryzen-ai-documentation/docs/inst.rst

 Download the :download:`ryzen-ai-sw-1.0.1.zip <https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ryzen-ai-sw-1.0.1.zip>` Ryzen AI Software installation package and extract it.

-Open an Anaconda or Windows command prompt in the extracted folder and run the installation script as shown below.
+Open an Anaconda or Windows command prompt in the extracted folder and run the installation script as follows.
 Make sure to enter "Y" when prompted to accept the EULA.

 .. code::